smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Best bongs under $100</h2>

-Below you will find the best sub-$100 bongs on the market right now.
+Below you will find highly rated sub-$100 bongs on the market right now.

 <h3 class="heading-center">For the Adept Smoker</h3>